Mercedes-Benz Group: 2007-2022: Daimler AG

 Li Shufu of Chinese automobile manufacturer Geely took a 9.69% stake in the company, through Tenaciou3 Prospect Investment Limited, in February 2018, making it the company's largest single shareholder.
 Geely is already known from its ownership of Volvo Car Corporation.
 In September 2018, Daimler invested $155 million in US-based electric bus and its battery management technology manufacturer Proterra.

 In July 2019, BAIC Group purchased a 5% stake in Daimler, which is a reciprocal shareholder in BAIC's Hong Kong listed subsidiary.
 In September 2019, Daimler announced that it would be "stopping its internal combustion engine development initiatives as part of its efforts to embrace electric vehicles."
 In February 2020, Daimler partnered with Twelve to create the world's first C-pillar made with polycarbonate from CO_{2} electrolysis in an effort towards a fully carbon neutral fleet.
 In September 2020, the company was fined 875 million dollars by the United States for having violated the Clean Air Act.
 It agreed to pay $1.5 billion to settle all related court actions.

 In February 2021, Daimler said it planned to rename itself adopting the name of its flagship marque, Mercedes-Benz, and spun off its heavy commercial vehicles unit, Daimler Truck, into a separate listed company.
 Daimler Truck is listed on the Frankfurt Stock Exchange and its first trading day was on 10 December 2021.
 In the 2021 review of WIPO's annual World Intellectual Property Indicators Daimler ranked 8th in the world, with 65 of its designs in industrial design registrations being published under the Hague System during 2020.
 This position is up on its previous 10th-place ranking in 2019.

 Since 2022: Mercedes-Benz Group

-On 28 January 2022, CEO Ola Källenius announced that Daimler will be rebranded as Mercedes-Benz to pursue a higher valuation for the company as it shifts deeper into high-tech electric vehicles.
+On 28 January 2022, CEO Ola Källenius announced that Daimler would change its name to Mercedes-Benz to pursue a higher valuation for the company as it shifts deeper into high-tech electric vehicles.
 On 1 February 2022, Daimler officially changed its registered company name to Mercedes-Benz Group AG.

-Sales of Mercedes-Benz Group vehicles in 2023 – 2,491,600 (+1.5%).
+Sales of Mercedes-Benz Group vehicles in 2023 totaled 2,491,600, up 1.5% over the previous year.
 Sales of superior products increased: Mercedes-Maybach (+19%), G-Class (+11%) and Mercedes-AMG (+4%).
 Fully electric Mercedes-Benz passenger car sales rose by 73% during the year.
 Only Core segment sales declined by 2%, with 1,096,800 units sold due to supplier bottlenecks and the transition to the new E-Class.

+In January 2026, the company was reported to be among the top 30 global investors in research and development (R&D) in 2025.
+In July 2026, amid the Dieselgate scandal, British courts dismissed the allegations against five manufacturers, including Mercedes, ruling in their favor.